What is Process Mapping in Business? A Detailed Guide

 Like many business activities, there are different ways to approach process mapping.
 Different notation types and diagrams showcase how your business is run.
 In this part of our process mapping guide, we will go through some of the main process mapping notations and types, but this list is not exhaustive.

-How to create a process map in business
+How to make a process map in business

 This is the most critical part of process mapping.
 You need to understand the process from all angles, which means gathering information from the people who actually do the work – the subject matter experts.